LucaCappelletti94/zipf/README.rst

     import json

     my_factory = ZipfFromDir(use_cli=True)
-    my_factory.set_word_filter(lambda w: len(w)>4)
+    my_factory.set_word_filter(lambda w: len(w) > 4)
     my_zipf = my_factory.run("path/to/my/directory", ["txt"])

+    '''
-    # My directory contains 2 files with the following texts:
+    My directory contains 2 files with the following texts:

-    # 1) You must not lose faith in humanity.
+    - You must not lose faith in humanity.
       Humanity is an ocean; if a few drops of the ocean are dirty, the ocean does not become dirty.
-    # 2) Try not to become a man of success, but rather try to become a man of value.
+    - Try not to become a man of success, but rather try to become a man of value.
+    '''

     print(my_zipf)